josepcrespo/the-agile-monkeys-api-test/README.md

 ## ToDo List

 - [ ] Improve the README.md file as much as possible.
-- [ ] Create a "before delete user" Feathers Hook, for checking if it's the the only existing admin.
 - [ ] Write Unit Tests.
 - [ ] Automatically synchronize the files between the host and the Docker containers and, vice versa.
 - [ ] Make possible the use of JWT to authorize API calls on the Swagger UI.